 Every Single Bottle Starts From the Same Spring

 There is a beautiful spring in Cave Spring Hollow, Lynchburg’s greatest natural resource.
 It’s a sediment-free spring with a temperature of 56 degrees Fahrenheit.
 Normally, iron would ruin the flavor and even color of whiskey, but this cave has layers of limestone that strip all minerals from the water.

 Every single bottle of Jack Daniel’s whiskey is made with water from this spring, no exceptions.

 They Make Their Own Barrels

-Jack Daniel’s is the only distiller to do this, but they personally make the barrels for their own whiskey.
+Jack Daniel’s is one of the few distillers to personally make the barrels for their own whiskey.
 They do this to ensure quality and consistency, rather than counting on an outside source to maintain their standards.

 They also use each barrel only once!
 Once the whiskey inside a barrel is fully matured, the barrel is re-purposed for tables, chairs, or other furniture.
 Perhaps because these barrels are so carefully crafted and iconic, they are one of the most sought-after used barrels on the market.